openvinotoolkit/openvino/samples/python/classification_sample_async/README.md

 python -m pip install openvino-dev[caffe,onnx,tensorflow2,pytorch,mxnet]
 ```

-2. Download a pre-trained model:
+2. Download a pre-trained model using:
 ```
 omz_downloader --name alexnet
 ```

 3. If a model is not in the IR or ONNX format, it must be converted.
-You can do this using the model converter:
+To do this, use the model converter:

 ```
 omz_converter --name alexnet